 Toxic Baby Food Autism Lawsuit

-Baby food is expected to be held to the highest standards of quality and safety to protect the health of the children who consume this product.
+Baby food is expected to be held to the highest quality and safety standards to protect the health of the children who consume this product.
 It is no secret that children are particularly vulnerable as a demographic to even small amounts of harmful substances.
 So revelations concerning the high amounts of heavy metals such as lead, arsenic, mercury, and cadmium found in baby food have led to lawsuits against the responsible baby food brands.

-We believe the science is very clear in this developing lawsuit.
-There appears to be a causal link between toxic baby foods and autism spectrum disorder.
 There is a body of scientific literature and peer-reviewed studies on the dangers toxic heat metals pose to the developing brain.
-Several major baby food brands continue to sell their products despite constructive knowledge of the dangers their products pose to infants.
+Several major baby food brands continue to sell their products despite constructive knowledge of their products’ dangers to infants.

-Dolman Law Group is now providing legal representation for those with children who suffer from neurodevelopmental disorders like autism related to the consumption of baby food brands found to contain toxic substances.
-Our product liability lawyers have experience handling cases involving not only dangerous products that harm consumers but specifically those that affect children.
-These dangers include baby formula, Tylenol, and contaminated water supplies.
+Dolman Russo is now providing legal representation for those with children who suffer from neurodevelopmental disorders like autism related to the consumption of baby food brands found to contain toxic substances.

-Contact Dolman Law Group to discuss your toxic baby food autism lawsuit to learn more about the compensation for damages you and your child have suffered as a result of baby food contaminated with heavy metals certain toxic metals.
-Our toxic baby food lawyers offer free consultations, and we are prepared to listen to the details of your case.
-You can call our office at 727-451-6900 or fill out a contact form online.
+Contact Dolman Russo to discuss your toxic baby food autism lawsuit to learn more about the compensation for damages you and your child have suffered as a result of baby food contaminated with heavy metals certain toxic metals.

 Schedule A Free Consultation